Most patients requiring an artificial airway can be managed with tracheal intubation, which can be

 Typical curved blade approach: The operator indirectly lifts the epiglottis and moves it out of the line of site by advancing the blade into the vallecula and pressing against the hyoepiglottic ligament

-If identifying structures is difficult, manipulating the larynx with the right hand placed on the anterior neck (while continuing to hold the laryngoscope in the left hand ) may optimize the laryngeal view (see figure Bimanual laryngoscopy Bimanual laryngoscopy ).
+If identifying structures is difficult, manipulating the larynx with the right hand placed on the anterior neck (while continuing to hold the laryngoscope in the left hand ) may optimize the laryngeal view (see figure ).
+An assistant can help manipulate the larynx also.
 Another technique involves lifting the head higher (lifting at the occiput, not atlanto-occipital extension), which distracts the jaw and improves the line of sight.
-Head elevation is inadvisable in patients with potential cervical spine injury and is difficult in the morbidly obese (who must be placed in a ramped or head-elevated position beforehand).
+Head elevation is inadvisable in patients with potential cervical spine injury and is difficult in people who are extremely obese (who must be placed in a ramped or head-elevated position beforehand).

 In an optimal view, the vocal cords are clearly seen.
 If the vocal cords are not seen, at a minimum, the posterior laryngeal landmarks must be viewed and the tip of the tube must be seen passing above the interarytenoid notch and posterior cartilages.
 Operators must clearly identify laryngeal landmarks to avoid potentially fatal esophageal intubation.
 If operators are not confident that the tube is going into the trachea, the tube should not be inserted.